 The literature on soft sensing is extensive and presents many applications, including online prediction, process monitoring and optimization, fault detection, and sensor reconstruction; cf. \cite{Fortuna2007,Kadlec2009,Jiang2021}.
 The last decade of this literature may be characterized by a stream of works that have adopted recent advancements in data science, particularly within deep learning, to develop \emph{data-driven soft sensors} \cite{Yuan2020,Sun2021,Guo2023}.
 Many of these works target the process industry, which has many complex processes with hard-to-measure variables and which demands the development of new and cost-efficient soft sensor technologies \cite{Ge2017,Jiang2021,Esche2022}.

 In essence, a soft sensor is a mathematical model that operates on available process measurements ($x$) to infer a variable of interest ($y$).
 Arguably, the most common form of a soft sensor is $\expectationp{y \condbar x, \theta} = F(x; \theta)$, where the conditional expected value of $y$ is modeled by a function $F$ with arguments $x$ and parameters $\theta$.
 Two important assumptions in the development of a soft sensor are i) that the process measurements, $x$, are informative of $y$, and ii) that the process measurements arrive with a higher frequency than measurements of $y$.
-When applied for online prediction, a soft sensor is used to indirectly monitor $y$ at times when only $x$ is measured.
-Furthermore, when $y$ is a key performance indicator, the process can be optimized based on the inferred values.
+Under these assumptions, a soft sensor can be used to monitor $y$ indirectly at times when only $x$ is measured; when $x$ is available online, a soft sensor can provide online predictions of $y$.
+Furthermore, when $y$ is a key performance or quality indicator, the process can be optimized based on the inferred values.